* This is the Consumer Version. *

 People usually have drooping eyelids and double vision, and muscles become unusually tired and weak after exercise.

-Tests using an ice pack or rest to see whether weakness lessens, electromyography, and blood tests help confirm the diagnosis.
+Tests using an ice pack or rest to see whether these measures make eyelids droop less, electromyography, and blood tests can help confirm the diagnosis.

 Some drugs can improve muscle strength rapidly, and others can slow progression of the disorder.